Pain that persists

 • Practicing mindfulness and meditation - this can help dampen the pain response and threshold to pain

-• hydrotherapy and aquatic exercise can be useful if land based exercise is not possible or ideal
+• Hydrotherapy and aquatic exercise can be useful if land based exercise is not possible or ideal

 • Braces and supports can help if they allow people to move and exercise more (eg a lumbar corset of brace may allow someone to walk more or further )